 What Truly Matters (1)

-Speranza’s confidence was badly shaken by some recent events, one of which that led her into believing that she could introduce her different genres of writing to many.
+Speranza’s confidence was badly shaken by some recent events, one of which led her into believing that she could introduce her different genres of writing to many.
 Bearing in mind what Bono and Karli told her, Speranza forced herself to compromise, giving what others want, believing that the effort would pay off eventually.

 Yet, little did Speranza realise how wrong she had been, almost causing her to lose the confidence completely she had slowly built for the past three years.